veselink1/refl-cpp/README.md

 [![Gitter](https://badges.gitter.im/refl-cpp/community.svg)](https://gitter.im/refl-cpp/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Patrons](https://img.shields.io/liberapay/patrons/veselink1.svg?logo=liberapay)](https://liberapay.com/veselink1/donate)

-A compile-time reflection library for modern C++ with support for templates, attributes and proxies 🔥
+A compile-time reflection library for modern C++ with support for overloads, templates, attributes and proxies

 ## Introduction
-**[refl-cpp](https://github.com/veselink1/refl-cpp) allows static reflection and inspection of types in C++ with full support for *templated types and functions*!** The metadata required for this is specified through the use of macros (but wait!).
-The macros require the user to only specify the type that is being reflected and only the names of the members that are of interest. refl-cpp has a small and **well-organised API surface**.
+**[refl-cpp](https://github.com/veselink1/refl-cpp) allows static reflection and inspection of types in C++17!
+On top of that, refl-cpp is extensible (build your own abstraction or runtime reflection system) and supports all of the following and more:**

-- Macro-based code-gen has been minimized as much as is possible to support all basic requirements.
-All higher-level operations are implemented as free types and function in one of the utility namespaces.
+- **overloaded and template functions** - invoke and get pointers to overloaded functions without specifying type arguments in metadata
+- **template types** - reflect and work with template classes like regular classes
+- **constexpr attributes**- attach custom objects to reflectable members and types (create your own markers, names for external bindings or arbitrary data)
+- **proxy types** - programmatic type generation (implement unknown interface, create a generic *builder*, *value type wrapper*, etc.)

 ## Requirements
 - Minimum language standard: C++17